 Well, we do have quite the festive season and just some things that are so…well…Amsterdam.
 And that’s precisely why I love it.
 Because all this stuff, all these events, mix with the atmosphere of the city and gives it a whole new vibe.

 Sinterklaas comes to Amsterdam

-For me, the Sinterklaas really kicks off all the festivities of the cold season.
+For me, the Sinterklaas really kicks off all the festivities of the cold season (or Cultural Season) in Amsterdam.
 It’s fun, it’s cheerful and full of excitement.
 How can you not love it when the Pieten are handing out pepernoten?
 Always check the iamsterdam.com page for the most up-to-date details.

 Turn on the Lights

 This Turn On The Lights event has to be one of my favorites in Amsterdam.
 Might be number one if it weren’t so friggin’ cold and sometimes rainy, but I digress.
 It’s an incredible artistic event hosted by the massive department store on the corner of Dam Square, de Bijenkorf.

 You might be thinking, what’s the point of a show just to turn on the holiday lights?
 I have no idea and frankly, don’t care.
 It’s too spectacular to question.
 Turn On The Lights is a theatrical show that typically involves cranes, larger-than-life characters roaming the crowds, singing, and big smiles.

 The show ends with fireworks and de Bijenkorf stores turning on their hundreds of thousands of lights making it light up like a Christmas tree.
 You can see videos from previous years on de Bijenkorf’s YouTube channel.